 His assumed caste identity has opened a local temple’s doors to him.
 He is allowed to rest on the stone bench in the temple premises during the day.
-He takes a bath and washes off his make-up under the temple’s taps.
+He bathes and washes off his make-up at the temple’s taps.

 Gangappa’s relationship with his wife Middi Anjanamma and her family has been stressful for a decade.
 That was when their elder daughter committed suicide.
 “I had gone to Kollapalli to dig pits in a forest.
-When I returned home my daughter had died.”
-Tears roll down as he remembers his daughter, “I still don’t know why my daughter died.
+When I returned home my daughter had died,” he says, tears rolling down as he remembers his daughter.
+“I still don’t know why my daughter died.
 And no one tells me why she died.
 How can I go back to that family?”

 After Gangappa left home, he continued labouring in the fields.
 He started drinking more alcohol.
 In 2016, he fainted while working in the fields.
 “I stopped doing agricultural labour after Mala Punnami [an annual festival],” Gangappa remembers.
 “I braided ropes for a few days, but it didn’t pay much.”

 That was when his memory of Gandhi came to him and he decided to reinvent himself.

 Gangappa has improvised his Gandhi costume from everyday objects.
 He uses Pond’s powder from a 10-rupee plastic box to make himself “shine” like the Mahatma.
 Cheap sunglasses purchased from a roadside shop are his Gandhi spectacles.
 A 10-rupee cane from the local market is his walking stick.
 He uses a motorbike’s rear-view mirror, which he found somewhere, to check his make-up and costume.